-The gerontology interdisciplinary minor provides students with the opportunity to examine and evaluate the aging process as it affects the individual and society within the United States.
+The gerontology multidisciplinary minor (GMM) provides students with the opportunity to examine and evaluate the aging process as it affects the individual and society within the United States and in the world.
 Through a multidisciplinary course selection, students develop an understanding of aging from a variety of perspectives with a focus on how people age physically, cognitively, emotionally, and socially.
 Students are encouraged to analyze the historical and philosophical foundation from which policies, programs, and professional activities affecting the aged are developed, implemented, and evaluated.
-The purpose of this minor is to prepare students as they enter their career fields on the effects that the growing elderly population will have in every component of modern life.
+The purpose of GMM is to prepare students as they enter their career fields on the effects that the growing elderly population will have in every component of modern life.

-To complete a minor in gerontology students are required to take a minimum of 20 credits (five courses).
+To complete a minor in gerontology students are required to take a minimum of 20 credits.

 |Death and Dying|

 |Life Cycle Nutrition|